Their position in the matrix will help you determine what actions to take next:

 Question marks are a sign to proceed with caution.
 Don’t write the training off, but investigate ways to mitigate costs.
 Are there any alternative ways to fulfill this need?
 Perhaps you can leverage internal knowledge or test-drive a less expensive training program?

-Maybe your company plans to incorporate AI automation into their email software.
+Maybe your company plans to incorporate AI automation into their email marketing software.
 This is a high-impact change that will free up manpower and increase overall company efficiency.
 Key members of the team need to be trained on how to use the automation tool to create and send customized emails.
 The official training course, however, is very expensive.

 Consider your options.
 You might decide the training is worth the money and build it into your budget, or you might decide to temper your costs by sending only one employee to the training and relying on them to train others.